 History

-The chapel at Welsh St. Donats was first mentioned in the documents in 1173 (the date 1180 is also given), however the present church of St. Donat was probably built in the 13th century and rebuilt in the 14th and 15th centuries.
-Until 1563, it served as a parish church for the local community.
-At the end of the nineteenth century, it was in a very bad condition, so it had to be renovated in 1891.
-Subsequent, smaller repairs were made in 1907.
-At the end of the 20th century, modern plasters were removed from the building, leaving stone facades.
+The chapel at Welsh St Donats (“Capella Sancti Donati”) was first recorded in documents in 1180, as the property of the Benedictine Abbey in Tewkesbury.
+It was probably expanded into a church in the 13th century, and in the 14th and 15th centuries the building was transformed in the Gothic style.
+In 1482, the name Welsh St Donats was first recorded, probably used to distinguish it from the English St Donats on the coast.
+Until 1563 the church of St. Donat served this settlement as a parish church.
+At the end of the 19th century it was in very bad condition, so it had to be renovated in 1891.
+Further, smaller repairs were made in 1907.
+At the end of the 20th century the modern plaster was removed from the building.

 Architecture